Pancho Coimbre: Formation of the LBPPR and participation in Negro league baseball

-Retirement, death and legacy
+Final years

+Coaching and retirement

 Following his retirement Coimbre began working as the coach of the Leones de Ponce, leading the team to two championships as well as extending his work to the Caribbean Series, a tournament where the champions of each Caribbean league participate.
 He received an invitation from the team owner of the Caguas-Guayama team, which was established in Panama, to work as the team manager.
 Coimbre also worked in the administration of the Indios de Mayagüez, when the team traveled to play in Havana, Cuba.
 He subsequently decided to work as a coach in the amateur league, while continuing his participation with the professional Ponce team and began coaching a team that represented Juana Díaz, Puerto Rico.
+Coimbre also managed youth baseball, coaching his own son Paco and several future professional players.
+He also served as instructor for a school.

 Coimbre began promoting an idea that focused in the performance of the team, instead of the success of individual players.
 In his first day as an amateur coach, Coimbre summoned the players to a conference, where he noted that if all of them felt like "stars" and played for statistics their collective performance would suffer.
 He won a national championship with the team, but decided to leave it and work with the Cachorros de Ponce, where he won another championship.
+After retiring as a coach as well, Coimbre was known for attending the games and interacting with the public and figures from the professional league.
+He was often among the last to leave the venue.
 During this time he also worked as a talent scout with the Pittsburgh Pirates.
-As a scout he was directly responsible for the hiring of Roberto Clemente, when he urged the Pirates to draft him in the first draw of the Major League Baseball Draft, even though Clemente was under a minor league contract with the Brooklyn Dodgers.
+As a scout he was directly responsible for the hiring of Roberto Clemente, when he urged the Pirates to draft him in the first draw of the Major League Baseball draft, even though Clemente was under a minor league contract with the Brooklyn Dodgers.
+He continued to work as a scout for the organization for 25 years.

-Coimbre died on 4 November 1989, when he was trapped in a house fire.
-The fire originated in the house's kitchen while he was cooking, consuming the structure's wooden frame.
-When Coimbre tried to escape he was unable to open the front door, because he had locked it with a padlock.
-He was buried at Cementerio Civil de Ponce.
+Coimbre received several recognitions and was part of the inaugural class of the Salón de la Fama del Deporte Puertorriqueño in 1958.
+Prior to Polo Grounds' closure in 1964, he was invited to a game where Latin players from National and American leagues played.
+Coimbre was named "sportsman of the year" in Ecuador in 1966, also receiving a recognition as the "Father of Baseball".
+Another homage was held at the Broadway Casino in New York.
+Outside of coaching he had multiple jobs, including the role of representative of the Lotería de Puerto Rico.
+Coimbre also entered politics when he joined the Municipal Assembly of Ponce, filling a vacancy by substitution.
+He was later elected to a second term.
+The same entity had previously paid homage to him by naming a Department of Sports and Recreation building after him.
+In 1966, Coimbre created the Liga de los Old Timers, a master's category tournament.
+He also founded a baseball school named after him in 1974.